Single Unit Mobility

 (CG) driven, counter weight design using gravity to roll the vehicles outside body.

-Some designs are inverse pendulum based
+Some designs are based on the inverse pendulum

 , a tall vehicle with a lower control ball or wheel.